EventFabric/eventfabric.github.io/source/ticker/ticker.rst

 Ticker Json
 -----------

-The ticker json element generates a new event configured in json perdiocally.
+The ticker json element generates perdiocally a new event taking as value the next element in an array configured in json.

-If loop is selected, when the last event configured is sent, it starts all over again from the beginning.
+If loop is selected, when the last event configured is sent, it restarts from the beginning.